snarfed/granary/README.md

 To use the REST API in an existing ActivityStreams client, you'll need to hard-code exceptions for the domains you want to use e.g. `facebook.com`, and redirect HTTP requests to the corresponding [endpoint above](#about).

+Instagram is disabled in the REST API entirely, sadly, [due to their aggressive rate limiting and blocking](https://github.com/snarfed/bridgy/issues/665#issuecomment-524977427).

 The web UI ([granary.io](https://granary.io/)) currently only fetches Facebook access tokens for users.
 If you want to use it to access a Facebook page, you'll need to get an access token manually with the [Graph API Explorer](https://developers.facebook.com/tools/explorer/) (click on the _Get To..._ drop-down) .
 Then, log into Facebook on [granary.io](https://granary.io/) and paste the page access token into the `access_token` text box.